rohitmungre/rohitmungre/README.md

 ## Hi there! 👋

 I am Rohit, a quantitative software developer based in London, UK.
-I have developed trading and analytical systems for institutions across investment banking, hedge funds, commodity trading, and gaming.
+I have developed high performance trading and analytical systems for institutions across investment banking, hedge funds, commodity trading, and gaming.
 I consider myself language agnostic but these days I am focusing on `Python`, `Rust`, & `Javascript`.
-In the past, I have professionally developed in `C++` and `java`.
+In the past, I have professionally developed in `c++`, `nodejs` and `java`.

 ### Contact
 - www.rohitmungre.com